Introduction to Blondie24 and Neuroevolution

 Courtesy of Elias Gee, below is an animation of a small population ($10$ nets) as they learn to fit the curve over many generations.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2022).
 Introduction to Blondie24 and Neuroevolution.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/introduction-to-blondie24-and-neuroevolution/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/introduction-to-blondie24-and-neuroevolution/